 - Consider whether you could anonymise any data so you could keep it for longer – if you need to, that is.

-- Tell people how long you’re going to keep their data – or, failing that, how you’ll decide how long to keep it.
+- Tell people how long you’re going to keep their data.
+Failing that, tell them how you’ll decide how long to keep it.

 - Take special care with ‘special categories’ such as data on race, opinions, beliefs, health, sexual orientation and so on.
 It’s particularly important that these types of data are only kept for as long as necessary and then promptly destroyed.